 - Not gas-capable

-The Forney Easy Weld 261 MIG Welder will weld the thinnest sheet metal of any machine in this roundup at 32 gauge thickness, making it excellent for auto body and duct work.
+The Forney Easy Weld 261 MIG Welder will weld the thinnest sheet metal of any machine in this roundup at 32 gauge thickness, making it excellent for auto body and ductwork.
 At the other end of the power range, 140 amps will weld 1/4-inch plate steel.
-It features an all-aluminum wire feed drive and it can mount both 4 inch and 8 inch wire spools.
+It can mount both 4 inch and 8-inch wire spools, however, one drawback is this is a cheap gasless welder, so the wire drive is made from all plastic (full review here).

 The power level control on the Forney Easy Weld 140 FC-i MIG Welder is infinitely adjustable within its range from 10 to 140 amps.
 It comes with 10-foot MIG torch and grounding clamp.
 The speed adjustment for the wire feed is also infinitely adjustable.